NBA: Celtics stun Cavaliers, end their undefeated streak behind Tatum's 33 points | Flashscore.com

-Boston Celtics take down undefeated Cavaliers in a thriller, Tatum puts up 33 points
+NBA roundup: Celtics take down Cavaliers in a thriller, Westbrook makes history

 The Celtics unleashed a barrage of 22 three-pointers to overwhelm Cleveland, who clawed their way back to within two points of the lead late in the game after trailing by 21 early in the second half.